bigeasy/vizsla/README.md

 But, I don't imagine that ordinary usage would benefit from a stack trace because we're not expecting stack trace based errors.

+Errors ought to be messages, we cordon it off into a JSON structure that can be stuffed into an exception and thrown if that's what you'd prefer.
+There is a status code and status message, but not always a body.
+There is a stage which can be 'negotiate', 'transport' or 'parse'.